Horace Silver: 1981–98

-Silver received a National Endowment for the Arts Jazz Masters award in 1995, and in the following year was added to Down Beats Jazz Hall of Fame and received an Honorary Doctorate of Music from Berklee College of Music.
-He moved from Columbia to Impulse!
-Records, where he made the septet The Hardbop Grandpop (1996) and the quintet A Prescription for the Blues (1997).
-The former was nominated for two Grammy Awards: as an album for best instrumental performance, individual or group; and for Silver's solo on "Diggin' on Dexter".
+Silver received a National Endowment for the Arts Jazz Masters award in 1995, and in the following year, was added to DownBeats Jazz Hall of Fame and received an Honorary Doctorate of Music from Berklee College of Music.
+He switched from Columbia to Impulse!
+Records, where he made the septet album The Hardbop Grandpop (1996) and the quintet A Prescription for the Blues (1997).
+The former was nominated for two Grammy Awards: as an album for Best Instrumental Performance, Individual or Group, and for Silver's solo on "Diggin' on Dexter".
 He was again unwell in 1997, so was unable to tour to promote his records.
 His final studio recording was made in the following year – Jazz Has a Sense of Humor, for Verve Records.
 One continuation from his early career was that Silver recorded his own compositions for his later albums and they were typically new, rather than re-workings of previous releases.

 1999–2014

 Silver performed in public for the first time in four years in 2004, appearing with an octet at the Blue Note Jazz Club in New York.
 He was rarely seen in public after this.
-In 2005, the National Academy of Recording Arts and Sciences awarded him its President's Merit Award.
+In 2005, the Recording Academy awarded him its President's Merit Award.
 In 2006, Let's Get to the Nitty Gritty: The Autobiography of Horace Silver, was published by the University of California Press.
-A 2008 release, Live at Newport '58, from a Silver concert fifty years earlier, reached the top ten of Billboards jazz chart.
+A 2008 release, Live at Newport '58, from a Silver concert fifty years earlier, reached the top ten of 's jazz chart.

 In 2007, it was revealed that Silver had Alzheimer's disease.
 He died of natural causes in New Rochelle, New York, on June 18, 2014, aged 85.
 He was survived by his son.

 Playing style

 Silver's early recordings displayed "a crisp, chipper but slightly wayward style, idiosyncratic enough to take him out of the increasingly stratified realms of bebop".
-In contrast to the more elaborate bebop piano, he stressed straightforward melodies rather than complex harmonies, and included short riffs and motifs that came and went over the course of a solo.
+In contrast to the more elaborate bebop piano, he stressed straightforward melodies rather than complex harmonies and included short riffs and motifs that came and went over the course of a solo.
 While his right hand provided cleanly played lines, his left added bouncy, darker notes and chords in a near-perpetual rumble.
 Silver "always played percussively, rarely suggesting excessive force on the keys but mustering a crisp [...] sound."
 His fingering was idiosyncratic, but this added to the individuality of his pianism, particularly to the authenticity of the blues facets of his playing.
 The Penguin Guide to Jazz gave the overall assessment that "Blues and gospel-tinged devices and percussive attacks give his methods a more colourful style, and a generous good humour gives all his records an upbeat feel."
 Part of the humor was Silver's predilection for quoting other pieces of music in his own playing.